isaqb-org/glossary/manuscript/99-resources.md

 ##### Buschmann+2007
 Also known as POSA-4.

-Buschmann, Frank/Henney, Kevlin/Schmidt, Douglas C.: _Pattern-Oriented Software Architecture: A Pattern Language for Distributed Computing_, Volume 4, 2007, John Wiley & Sons.
+Buschmann, Frank/Henney, Kevlin/Schmidt, Douglas C.:
+_Pattern-Oriented Software Architecture: A Pattern Language for Distributed Computing_, Volume 4, 2007, John Wiley & Sons.

+Describes a pattern language for distributed computing that guides readers through the best practices and introduce them to key areas of building distributed software systems.
+The book connects hundreds of stand-alone patterns, pattern collections, and pattern languages from the existing body of literature found in the POSA series.

+{#ref-buschmann-2007b}
+##### Buschmann+2007b
+Also known as POSA-5.

+Buschmann, Frank/Henney, Kevlin/Schmidt, Douglas C.:
+_Pattern-Oriented Software Architecture: On Patterns and Pattern Languages_, Volume 5, 2007, John Wiley & Sons.

 {#ref-clements-2002}
 ##### Clements+2002